When God Was a Woman Part 2: Lilith — The Untamed First Woman

 In astrology, Lilith appears most clearly through the lunar points — especially Black Moon Lilith.

-This point marks where we have learned to suppress, exile, or distort our raw truth in order to survive.
+This point in our chart marks where we have learned to suppress, exile, or distort our raw truth in order to survive.
 It shows where desire, anger, sexuality, or autonomy were once punished, shamed, or made dangerous — and where reclamation is now possible.

 To find Lilith in your chart is to locate the place where your “no” was once unacceptable — and where your sovereignty now wants to be restored.